 What should you ask your doctor about rhabdomyosarcoma?

-It is important for you to understand as much as you can about your child's care.
-You should have frank, open discussions with your cancer care team.
+It’s important to have honest, open discussions with your cancer care team.
 They want to answer all of your questions, no matter how minor they might seem.
-For instance, consider these questions:
+For instance, consider asking these questions:

 - What kind of rhabdomyosarcoma does my child have?

-- Which risk group does my child's cancer fall into, and what does that mean?
+- Which risk group does the cancer fall into, and what does that mean?

 - How much experience do you have treating this type of cancer?